Chauncey Goodrich: Biography

-Goodrich was born in Durham in the Connecticut Colony, the son of Elizur Goodrich.
-He was graduated from Yale in 1776 and taught school afterward.
-From 1779 to 1781 he taught at Yale.
-After studying law, he was admitted to the Connecticut bar in 1781, practicing in Hartford.
+Goodrich was born in Durham in the Connecticut Colony, the brother of Elizur Goodrich.
+His father was Congregational minister Elizur Goodrich.

+He graduated from Yale in 1776 and taught school afterward.
+From 1779 to 1781, he taught at Yale.
+After studying law, he was admitted to the Connecticut Bar in 1781, practicing in Hartford.

 Political career

-He served in the Connecticut House of Representatives from 1793 to 1794, when he was elected as a Federalist to the Fourth Congress from the Second District of Connecticut.
-He was re-elected to the Fifth and Sixth Congresses, serving from March 4, 1795 to March 3, 1801.
+He served in the Connecticut House of Representatives from 1793 to 1794, when he was elected as a Federalist to the Fourth Congress from the Second District of Connecticut following an unsuccessful campaign for Congress in 1793.
+He was re-elected to the Fifth and Sixth Congresses, serving from March 4, 1795, to March 3, 1801.
 In the Sixth Congress, he served with his brother Elizur Goodrich.

-Returning to Connecticut, he resumed his law practice and was on the Governor's Council from 1802 to 1807.
+Returning to Connecticut, he resumed his law practice and was on the Governor's Council from 1802 to 1807, simultaneously service as a judge of the Connecticut Supreme Court of Errors.
 The Connecticut General Assembly elected him to the United States Senate to complete the term of Uriah Tracy, who died, and re-elected him to a full term.
 On June 17, 1812, he voted against war with Britain, but the vote for war was 19 to 13.

-He served in the Senate in the Tenth, Eleventh, Twelfth, and Thirteenth Congresses from October 25, 1807 to May 1813 when he resigned to become Lieutenant Governor of Connecticut.
-He was elected to that office in 1813, having also been elected Mayor of Hartford in 1812.
+He served in the Senate in the Tenth, Eleventh, Twelfth, and Thirteenth Congresses from October 25, 1807, to May 1813.

-He served as both Mayor and Lieutenant Governor until his death in Hartford.
-In 1814-15 he was a Connecticut delegate to the Hartford Convention.
+He elected Mayor of Hartford in 1812 and became Lieutenant Governor of Connecticut.
+He held both offices until his death.
+In 1814 and 1815, he was a Connecticut delegate to the Hartford Convention.

 Family

 Goodrich was married to Mary Ann Wolcott, daughter of Oliver Wolcott, a signer of the Declaration of Independence.
 His nephew Chauncey Allen Goodrich was the son-in-law of Noah Webster and edited his Dictionary after Webster's death.
-Chauncey Allen Goodrich's sister Nancy was married to Henry Leavitt Ellsworth, lawyer, U.S. Patent Commissioner and son of Founding Father and Chief Justice Oliver Ellsworth.
-William Wolcott Ellsworth, twin brother of Henry Leavitt, was married to another of Noah Webster's daughters.